MicrosoftDocs/dataexplorer-docs/kusto/management/data-ingestion/ingest-from-storage.md

 ---
 title:  Kusto.ingest into command (pull data from storage)
-description: This article describes The .ingest into command (pull data from storage) in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 12/26/2023
+description:  This article describes The .ingest into command (pull data from storage). ms.reviewer: orspodek ms.topic: reference ms.date: 12/26/2023